-A.66 The majority of Key Stage 4 students leaving state-funded mainstreams schools in the HEY LEP region enter sustained employment (84%) whilst some take-up an apprenticeship (7%) and a small proportion enter sustained employment (3%).
-KS4 student destinations in the HEY LEP region reflect a higher level of apprenticeship take-up compared to the level seen nationally at three percentage points higher than the average for England (4%).

-A.67 Lower levels of KS4 students within HEY LEP local authorities enter sustained education than at the national level, with as low as 81% of students in the City of Kingston upon Hull entering education after KS4.
-Local authorities within HEY exhibit similar levels of KS4 leavers entering employment as at the national level but greater rates of apprenticeship take-up (East Riding of Yorkshire (7%) and City of Kingston upon Hull (7%)).
+- A.74 The majority of Key Stage 4 students leaving state-funded mainstreams schools in the HEY region enter sustained employment (85%) whilst a small percentage take up an apprenticeship (5%) or employment (3%).
+KS4 student destinations in the HEY region reflect a higher level of apprenticeship take-up compared to the level seen nationally at two percentage points higher than the average for England (3%). - A.75 Lower levels of KS4 students within HEY's local authorities enter sustained education than at the national level (95%), with as low as 83% of students in Kingston upon Hull entering education after KS4.
+Local authorities within HEY exhibit similar levels of KS4 leavers entering employment, however both East Riding of Yorkshire and Kingston Upon Hull have higher levels of apprenticeship take-up (5% and 4% respectfully) than the national average (3%).

-Figure A.18 Destinations of KS4 pupils from state-funded mainstream schools, 2019/20
+Figure A.19 Destinations of KS4 pupils from state-funded mainstream schools, 2020/21

-Source: KS4 Destination Measures, DfE, 2019/20 (published 2021), 2021 SAP boundaries
+Source: KS4 Destination Measures, DfE, 2020/21 (published 2022), 2021 SAP boundaries